-This year, in response to social distancing and other preventive health strategies related to COVID-19, we have created a virtual symposium to showcase the outreach efforts of our trained students from four HBCUs and four select PWIs in the state of Tennessee.
+In response to social distancing and other preventive health strategies related to COVID-19, we created a virtual symposium to showcase the outreach efforts of our trained students from four HBCUs and four select PWIs in the state of Tennessee.

 View their reports from the field here.